Blocks in a Data Node#

 DBDIH#

-This distribution information is updated by schema changes and by node starts and by node failures.
-Thus for a specific table the information is very stable.
+This distribution information is updated by schema changes, node starts and node failures.
+Thus for a specific table, the information is very stable.
 Days and even years can pass without it being updated.
 To handle this we have used a mechanism similar to the RCU mechanism used in the Linux kernel.
 The idea is that when reading one performs the following, before starting to read we check if the data is currently being changed (checked by reading a flag on the table).
-If it isn't currently being changed we go on and read the information, but we record the flags we read before reading it.
-If it was currently being changed we will simply loop until the data isn't being updated.
+If it isn’t currently being changed we go on and read the information, but we record the flags we read before reading it.
+If it was currently being changed we will simply loop until the data isn’t being updated.
 After reading the data we will check if the data have changed since we read (checked by again reading the table flags).
-If the data didn't change we're done, if it changed, we restart the read once again.
+If the data didn’t change we’re done, if it changed, we restart the read once again.

 TRIX#